vlngf/OilMetagenomesDB/documentation/libraries/README.md

 - Must correspond to the `sample_name` of the publication in the corresponding sample metadata table.
 - Unique identifier for that sample as used in publication.
-  - In most cases this should be the name of the host _individual_.

 > ⚠️ Mandatory value